Style Hair with Tourmaline Ceramic Technology

 I asked the obvious question to me, I didn’t understand which brush had the ‘new’ technology?
 Was it the bristles or the barrel or both that were infused with this new technology etc. etc. etc.

-Sad but true her answer was: “There is no “new” round thermal brushes with the tourmaline ceramic technology.
+Sad but true her answer was: “There are no “new” round thermal brushes with the tourmaline ceramic technology.
 Our brushes have always had that technology.
 I just told the person from American Salon that it was new, because there are a lot of people in the business who haven’t tried them yet, you know, it’s such a transient business, but we do have the most highly used brushes!”

 If you haven’t tried any tools that contain the tourmaline ceramic technology, they really do make a difference to the look, feel and health of your hair.
 It helps prevent damage and leaves hair shinier and more moisturized.

-Oh yeah and the folks at Cricket Co. have also included an “antimicrobial agent into the plastic” of their new brushes, so I guess there is something new about it after all.
+Oh yeah, and the folks at Cricket Co. have also included an “antimicrobial agent into the plastic” of their new brushes, so I guess there is something new about it after all.

 Other Articles You Might Enjoy